 Hazy generates sample based synthetic data, based on a statistical analysis of a source dataset.
-This source data must be structured numerical and categorical information in tabular / relational form.
-This can be ingested from a CSV file, or from an SQL database.
+This source data must be structured data in tabular / relational form.
+This can be ingested from files or databases.

 Hazy generates sample based synthetic data.
 This means that Hazy’s synthetic data is not just based on a schema or generated out of thin air.
-It's based on the statistical analysis of a source data set.
+It is based on the statistical analysis of a source data set.

 - Data ingestion

 The process starts by ingesting the source data at the start of the Hazy process.
 Data processing deals with all necessary transformations required before feeding the data to train Hazy Generators.
 These can be normalization, binarization, 1-hot encoding, logarithm scaling and so on.
 The Generator is trained to learn all the complex relations between different columns in the data (distributions, correlations and so on).
 This Generator is a serialisable object, containing compressed representations of dependencies between the variables.
 For PrivBayes, the Generator consists of a Bayesian Network, for Synthpop the Generator is a collection of decision trees.

 Synthetic data is then generated by sampling from the Generator and propagating the signal through the network, for example, generating values for a column by sampling from its distribution estimate: